exmatex/CoGL/README.md

 primitives, in which, for example, each thread computes the gradient at one grid cell.
 In an extended version of this proxy app, not included here, more complex isosurface, threshold, and cut surface visualization algorithms already implemented in PISTON can be applied to the strain field computed by the simulation and rendered in-situ as the simulation is running.
+Also, an extension of this proxy app exists that uses a distributed PISTON implementation, allowing the code to run across multiple GPUs or CPUs.

 Preliminary testing on a single node has shown that the PISTON implementation compiled to an OpenMP backend and run on multiple cores scales well with the number of cores and outperforms the